 The system of internal control is based on an ongoing process designed to identify the principal risks to the achievement of Commission policies, aims and objectives, to evaluate the nature and extent of those risks and to manage them efficiently, effectively and economically.
-As at 31 March 2002, I expected to have the procedures in place by March 2003 necessary to implement Treasury Guidance.
+At the beginning for the financial year, I expected to have procedures in place by March 2003 necessary to implement Treasury Guidance.
 However, this timetable slipped to 2004 because of delays in restructuring the organisation to bring in a new management structure and in formally agreeing the Commission's Financial Memorandum with the Northern Ireland Office.
 These are now in place and the Commission has commenced implementation of the processes that the NIO has agreed should be established and is working to ensure their robustness.